-This is a report of the State Hearing Officer resulting from a fair hearing concluded on July 13, 2005 for .
+This is a report of the State Hearing Officer resulting from a fair hearing concluded on January 9, 2006 for .
 This hearing was held in accordance with the provisions found in the Common Chapters Manual, Chapter 700 of the West Virginia Department of Health and Human Resources.
-This fair hearing was convened on July 8, 2005 on a timely appeal filed February 3, 2005.
+This fair hearing was convened on December 28, 2005 on a timely appeal filed July 13, 2005.
+The hearing was originally scheduled for October 4, 2005 but was rescheduled at the request of the Claimant.
+The hearing was then scheduled for December 2, 2005 but was rescheduled due to inclement weather.